WilDoane/literate/README.md

 ```
 -->

-YTou can install the development version of literate from [Github](https://github.com/WilDoane/literate) using devtools:
+You can install the development version of literate from [Github](https://github.com/WilDoane/literate) using devtools:

 ```r
 if (!require(devtools)) install.packages("devtools", dependencies = TRUE)